PoignardAzur/poignardazur.github.io/_posts/2025-01-18-vello-analysis.md

 Most of the projects I've looked at used the `fill()` and `stroke()` API exclusively.
 Few of them used `draw_image()`, `draw_glyphs()`, `push_layer()`, etc.

+In total, I've counted about a dozen projects using any of these APIs.

 Those that did tended to be the "render any arbitrary SVG" kinds of projects.